mine969/fullstack_container/README.md

 - If ports 80 or 3306 are busy, stop other services or edit `docker-compose.yml`.
 - Use `docker-compose logs -f` to see server logs.

+© 2025 [Hein Htet Zaw].
+All rights reserved.
+This project is for educational and demonstration purposes only.
+Do not use or distribute without permission.